New Zealand vs India ODIs: Talking points ahead of Mithali Raj and Co’s crucial World Cup tune-up

 It is an area that has been under focus for as long as one can remember in recent times.
 There have been some moments of brilliance, there is a gun outfielder in the lineup now in the form of Sneh Rana... even Shafali Verma seems to be improving in that regard.
 But the consistency is definitely not there with the best teams right now.
 The Australia series showcased that once again.

 At this point in time, India cannot simply afford to lose matches based on fielding errors.
-As New Zealand’s Amelia Kerr put in the New Zealand press conference, it is a controllable that they pride themselves on being good at.
-India need to get there and quickly.
+As New Zealand’s Amelia Kerr said in the New Zealand press conference, it is a controllable that they pride themselves on being good at.
+India need to get there quickly.

 Squads: